wavering-ruby/Head-Jumpers/README.md

 ⬅ - Move to left
 ⮕ - Move to right
 ⬇ - Gravity Aceleration
-Enter - Use a skill
+Numpad 0 - Use a skill
 ```

 **Note:** In the main menu, player one controls the option selection.